orris27/computer_science_notes/template/codes/python/readme.md

     ```
-    6. padding indices from the whole sentences
+    6. indices => padded incdices: padding indices from the whole sentences
     ```
     a
     #-----------------------------------------------------------------------------------------------------------------------------